nealalan/LAB-AWS_webserver_via_terraform/README.md

 # Project Files
 You should have a good understanding of the files involved and the filesystem used on your computer and the webserver.
 I will go more in depth in the below sections on where these files come from and how to edit them.

-## Files I'm providing for you to edit
+## This repo ~~contains two~~ use to contain two files:
-- * NEW SEPARATE FILES CREATED * [vpc.tf](https://github.com/nealalan/tf-201812-nealalan.com/blob/master/vpc.tf) - a consolidated terraform file (infrastructure as code) to create a VPC, associated components and an EC2 Ubuntu instance in a Public Subnet
+- vpc.tf - a consolidated terraform file (infrastructure as code) to create a VPC, associated components and an EC2 Ubuntu instance in a Public Subnet - __This is now broken down into multiple _tf_ files__
   - best practice is to separate out the terraform components into sections, but this worked out well for me to have it in one file
   - I can see a good practice in storing the variables in a separate .tf file - which is what terraform recommends
 - [install.sh](https://github.com/nealalan/tf-201812-nealalan.com/blob/master/install.sh) - shell script to configure the Ubuntu instance to configure NGINX web server with secure websites (https)